jim-davis/strategyweb/README.md

 This will run react on port 3000 and the api server on port 3001

+Todo:

+1. The event dropdown should only show events that Arctos went to.
+Check the team list.
+2. Ability to add an unscheduled match to the db

 Design note:

 In theory, one could run the entire app in the client, with no backend server.
 It *could* make calls to MySql and TBA.
 But at events there is no internet, so there's no calling TBA.